vrchat-community/creator-companion/Docs/docs/guides/getting-started.md

 ![Browse for the Unity Editor](/images/browse-unity-editor.png)

+Creator Companion 2.1.6 can try and install [Unity Editor 2019.4.31f1](https://unity.com/releases/editor/archive#download-archive-2019) for you, but it also supports 2019.4.31f1, 2019.4.31f1c1, 2019.4.30f1 and 2019.4.29f1 (all of which require the Android Build Support module to also be installed).
+If you browse for an existing Unity Editor installation and it is not compatible with your version of Creator Companion, a message will be shown at the bottom of Creator Companion listing the currently supported versions - you may need to enlarge the Creator Companion window to be able to view the whole message.

 ## Make New Projects

 To make a new project, just press "New" from the navigation bar on the left and choose which Template you'd like to work from: